microsoft/WhatTheHack/072-DataScienceInFabric/Coach/Solution-00.md

 **NOTE:** The resources.zip folder also includes the heart.csv file.
 You can upload this data directly to the Fabric Lakehouse if you decide you want to go through this hack without needing an Azure subscription.
 However, this will skip half of Challenge 1 and the important concept of using shortcuts in Fabric.
 If you are going to be setting up the Azure resources and using the shortcut, ignore the heart.csv file.

 To begin setting up your Azure subscription for this hack, you will run a bash script that will deploy and configure a list of resources.
-You can find this script as the HackSetup.sh file in the resources folder.
+You can find this script as the `HackSetup.sh` file in the resources folder.
- - Donwnload the setup file to your computer
+ - Download the setup file to your computer
  - Go to the Azure portal and click on the cloud shell button on the top navigation bar, to the right of the Copilot button.
  - Once the cloud shell connects, make sure you are using a Bash shell.
 If you are not, click on the button on the top-right corner of the cloud shell to switch to bash.
  - Click on the Manage Files button on the shell's navigation bar and select upload.
 Select the setup file from your computer.